 Did the Honoring Our PACT Act pass?

 The Act was passed by the U.S. House of Representatives on March 3, 2022, and the Senate on June 16, 2022.
-The Senate proposed additional revisions to the Act, and it is expected to be signed into law by President Biden.
+The Senate proposed additional revisions to the Act, and it was then signed into law by President Biden in August of 2022.

 Fourteen senators opposed the bill, including Burr (R-NC), Crapo (R-ID), Lankford (R-OK), Lee (R-UT), Lummis (R-WY), Paul (R-KY), Risch (R-ID), Romney (R-UT), Rounds (R-SD), Shelby (R-AL), Thune (R-SD), Tillis (R-NC), Toomey (R-PA) and Tuberville (R-AL).